-Whether the land week house of an eartien would adversely The proposed bours of apparation Hours of operation need to be The proposed bears of apparation Whether the land use's hours of operation would adversely The proposed hours of operation ' The proposed hours of operation affect the amenity, health and wellbeing of surrounding land reflect daytime and early evening confirmed but on the basis of the reflect daytime and early evening uses and residents. hours and in the context of this same activities occurring hours and in the context of this specific receiving environment are elsewhere in the Park along specific receiving environment are not expected to give to any issues boundaries adjoining residential not expected to give to any issues in relation to reasonable amenity land uses issues in relation to hours in relation to reasonable amenity expectations of operation are considered expectations unlikely.
-Whether the volume of traffic attracted to the site is likely to No greater effects are expected No greater effects are expected No greater effects are expected cause an effect on the neighbouring people and environment, from this location compared other from this location compared other from this location compared other including the road network and traffic safety and efficiency locations in the Park. locations in the Park. locations in the Park.
-Whether the proposed land use will restrict access to or N/A N/A N/A reasonable use and enjoyment of the inner harbour area, the Estuary, Foreshore Reserve, Marine Parade Recreation area, or the River Conservation zone Whether the proposed land use will have an adverse effect on No greater effects are expected No greater effects are expected No greater effects are expected any cultural values or heritage values of the area. from this location compared other from this location compared other from this location compared other locations in the Park. locations in the Park. locations in the Park.
+Whether the land use's hours of operation would adversely affect the amenity, health and wellbeing of surrounding land uses and residents.
+The proposed hours of operation reflect daytime and early evening hours and in the context of this specific receiving environment are not expected to give to any issues in relation to reasonable amenity expectations Hours of operation need to be confirmed but on the basis of the same activities occurring elsewhere in the Park along boundaries adjoining residential land uses issues in relation to hours of operation are considered unlikely.
+The proposed hours of operation reflect daytime and early evening hours and in the context of this specific receiving environment are not expected to give to any issues in relation to reasonable amenity expectations Whether the volume of traffic attracted to the site is likely to No greater effects are expected No greater effects are expected No greater effects are expected cause an effect on the neighbouring people and environment, from this location compared other from this location compared other from this location compared other including the road network and traffic safety and efficiency locations in the Park. locations in the Park. locations in the Park.
+Whether the proposed land use will restrict access to or N/A N/A N/A reasonable use and enjoyment of the inner harbour area, the Estuary, Foreshore Reserve, Marine Parade Recreation area, or the River Conservation zone Whether the proposed land use will have an adverse effect on No greater effects are expected No greater effects are expected No greater effects are expected any cultural values or heritage values of the area. from this location compared other locations in the Park. from this location compared other locations in the Park. from this location compared other locations in the Park.
 Whether the proposed land use will have a significant adverse The potential for effects on visual The court facilities are not visually The site is not considered to have effect on the visual amenity, landscape value or conservation amenity is greater owing to the obtrusive. any specific landscape value or values of the zone. location of the facility being closer conservation values.
 In terms of to residential properties compared visual amenity, the facility would Option 3. be located in a central location with good separation from residential properties so as to avoid dominating visual outlook values.